UnifierHQ/unifier/README.md

 ### And more!
 - **Message cache backups**: Unifier's message cache is backed up on graceful shutdowns, so it remembers message IDs between reboots for replying, editing, and deleting.
+- **Easy management**: Unifier comes with a built-in upgrader, so upgrading your instance is a breeze.
+Even new configuration keys are added automatically, so you don't have to worry about them.
 - **Message reporting**: Users can report messages to Unifier moderators, so they can more easily take action against bad actors.
 - **Plugins support**: Anyone can always code and install plugins for Unifier to extend its functionality.
 If you need help making your own plugin, you can always use our [template](https://github.com/UnifierHQ/unifier-plugin).
 - **Database-free**: No need to get a database up and running.
 Everything is stored locally on the same system you use to run